MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-RemoteMailbox.md

 ```

 ### -ImmutableId
-!!!
-Exchange Server 2010, Exchange Server 2013

-The ImmutableId parameter is used by Outlook Live Directory Sync (OLSync) and specifies a unique and immutable identifier in the form of an SMTP address for an Exchange mailbox that's used for federated delegation when requesting Security Assertion Markup Language (SAML) tokens.
-If federation is configured for this mail-enabled user and you don't set this parameter when you create the mailbox, Exchange creates the value for the immutable identifier based upon the mailbox's ExchangeGUID and the federated account namespace, for example, 7a78e7c8-620e-4d85-99d3-c90d90f29699@mail.contoso.com.
-You must set the ImmutableId parameter if Active Directory Federation Services (AD FS) is deployed to allow single sign-on into off-premises mailboxes and AD FS is configured to use a different attribute than ExchangeGUID for sign-on token requests.
-Both, Exchange and AD FS must request the same token for the same user to ensure proper functionality for cross-premise Exchange organizations.

-!!!
-Exchange Server 2016

 The ImmutableId parameter is used by GAL synchronization (GALSync) and specifies a unique and immutable identifier in the form of an SMTP address for an Exchange mailbox used for federated delegation when requesting Security Assertion Markup Language (SAML) tokens.
 If federation is configured for this mailbox and you don't set this parameter when you create the mailbox, Exchange creates the value for the immutable ID based upon the mailbox's ExchangeGUID and the federated account namespace, for example, 7a78e7c8-620e-4d85-99d3-c90d90f29699@mail.contoso.com.

 You need to set the ImmutableId parameter if Active Directory Federation Services (AD FS) is deployed to allow single sign-on into an off-premises mailbox and AD FS is configured to use a different attribute than ExchangeGUID for sign-on token requests.
 Both, Exchange and AD FS must request the same token for the same user to ensure proper functionality for a cross-premises Exchange deployment scenario.

 ```yaml
 Type: String